Skip to main content

 Loading editor...

 The second call returns something like "I don't have access to your personal information."
-The model genuinely doesn't know — it never saw the first message.
+The model genuinely does not know.
+This is the core problem LangChain's memory module solves: it manages conversation history automatically so your chatbot can reference earlier messages.

-LangChain provides three memory classes that solve this at different levels of sophistication.
+LangChain provides three core memory strategies.
 Each one answers the same question differently: what should we include in the message history?

 Memory TypeWhat It StoresToken UsageBest For